 The Association Health and Dental Plan has eight options from which you can choose.
 You can select the option that best fit your family’s budget and medical needs.

 The plans break down into four plans with levels of health and dental benefits.
-Another four others offer dental coverage only.
+Another four offer dental coverage only.

 Besides dental coverage, the Association plan increases your level of coverage for prescription medications, vision care, and eyeglasses.
 It also provides accidental death and dismemberment (AD&D), travel, and hospital coverage.